bioinfosourabh/Trio-Exome-Analysis-Pipeline/README.md

 ```

 ## Part 3: X-Linked Recessive Inheritance
+Objective:
   Find variants that are:
- On X chromosome:
+ - On X chromosome
  - Homozygous or hemizygous in male proband
  - Heterozygous in mother
 Code: